AlexeyNilov/watson_journal_bot/README.md

-# watson_journal_bot
+# watson_journal_bot - Journaling assistant based on telegram bot api

-Journaling assistant based on telegram bot api
+See doc/ for details